AdebayoBraimah/CSE505/README.md

 NOTE: README.md doc is formatted for viewing on GitHub: https://github.com/AdebayoBraimah/CSE505

+# Report and Presentation

+The project report and presentation are located in the ``report`` directory.

 # Installation

+NOTE: More detailed installation instructions are located in the HTML documentation linked above.

 This project runs using python v3.10 via miniconda.
 The python dependencies can be installed as follows: